flowxo/flowxo-sdk/README.md

 - `options` - the options to be passed into the script.
 Normally you would define `options.input` as the input parameters.
 - `callback` - callback function expecting the arguments `err` and `output`.

+Additionally the `tests/helpers.js` script initializes some common test frameworks to be used in the test specs:
+- [chai](http://chaijs.com/) - A BDD/TDD assertion library
+- [sinon](http://sinonjs.org/docs/) - A spy and mocking framework

 Writing Tests
 -------------